-The Expedition Team delivers insightful lectures and talks to enhance voyages on Midnatsol, mostly held in the ship's 200-seat amphitheatre.
+The Expedition Team delivers insightful lectures and talks to enhance voyages on Maud, held either in the ship's 200-seat amphitheatre on Deck 5 or on the main theater (Decks 8 & 9).
 None are too long (some might just show a film), but they are all interesting and entertaining, and you will come away having learned something.
-In Norway each lecture is held twice -- once in English and once in German.
-Lectures cover topics such as the northern lights, the Norwegian way of life, how the fjords were made, the Vikings, polar expeditions, and the Sami way of life.

 The Expedition Team can also be found on deck pointing out wildlife and explaining any special points of interest that the ship passes.
 There's even a Science Lab on Deck 8, complete with microscopes to analyse samples, such as krill -- the staple diet of both penguins and whales.
 The blue whale can eat up to four tonnes of this small, prawn-like crustacean a day.

-Panorama Lounge (Deck 8)/Horisont (Deck 9): This is the main and two-tier observation lounge -- Panorama Lounge is the ground level, with Horizont its mezzanine.
-The crew call it the 'show lounge.'
-It's where quizzes and the few nonlecture shows are held.
-Drinks must be ordered from the Mysterior/Paradis Bars because the lounge doesn't have its own bar.
+Panorama Lounge (Deck 8): This is the main and two-tier observation lounge where lectures, quizzes and the few non-lecture shows are held.
+Drinks must be ordered from the Explorer Bar because the lounge doesn't have its own bar.
 What it does have, however, are comfy leather chairs and an outstanding view, thanks to its floor-to-ceiling windows.

 The gym is next to the sauna at the front of the ship.
 Considering its size, it's pretty well-equipped with two static bikes, a running machine, three weight machines and a large selection of dumbbells.
 And for passengers who dislike an indoor gym, the alternative is the promenade deck three floors below for walking or running laps.

-Midnatsol isn't geared toward children -- that said, the ship welcomes the children that do sail (which increase in number during the school holidays), and interconnecting rooms and cabins that sleep three or four people are available too.
-There are no children's facilities -- although there is a Science Lab complete with microscopes and specimens relevant to the voyage -- but a member of the Expedition Team is dedicated to running a 'Young Explorer' programme for the under 12s on each voyage.
-This programme is run both on and off the ship and is always educational, teaching youngsters about the environment, wildlife and geology of where they're visiting.
+Maud isn't geared toward children -- that said, the ship welcomes the children that do sail (which increase in number during the school holidays), and interconnecting rooms and cabins that sleep three or four people are available too.
+There are no children's facilities -- although there is a Science Lab complete with microscopes and specimens relevant to the voyage.